Data-Semi/FSND-CapstoneP-CastingAgency/README.md

 - 500: Internal Server Error

 If authentication is required, these error types will be returned when requests fail:
-- 401 : Errors regarding authorization headers or token (i.e: "Token expired")
+- 401: Errors regarding authorization headers or token (i.e: "Token expired")
 - 403: Permission not found
-- 400: Invalid header
+- 400: Invalid header (i.e: "Permission not included in JWT.")
 ### Roles and Permissions
 There are 3 roles:
 - Casting Assistant: Can view actors and movies
 - Casting Director: Can view actors and movies, add or delete an actor from the database, and modify actors or movies
-- Producer: Have all permissions
+- Producer: Have all permissions.
+Which means all permissions a Casting Director has and add or delete a movie from the database

 ### Endpoints
 #### GET /actors (Casting Assistant, Casting Director, Producer)